lake-wg/edhoc/draft-ietf-lake-traces.md

 ## error

-R does not support cipher suite 6 and sends an error with ERR_CODE 2 containing SUITES_R as ERR_INFO.
-R proposes cipher suite 2, a single cipher suite thus encoded as an int.
+The Responder does not support cipher suite 6 and sends an error with ERR_CODE 2 containing SUITES_R as ERR_INFO.
+The Responder proposes cipher suite 2, a single cipher suite thus encoded as an int.

 ~~~~~~~~
 SUITES_R